AzimovParviz/rez/README.md

 Only works on Linux with xorg

-## Compilation on MacOS with xQuartz installed through brew package manager (linking the X11 library location)
-$ clang++ -I .. -I /usr/local/X11/include main.cpp -L /opt/X11/lib -lX11 -o rez
-## Compilation on Linux as per cimg.eu
+## Compilation
-$ g++ -o rez main.cpp -Dcimg_use_png -O2 -L/usr/X11R6/lib -lm -lpthread -lX11 -lpng
+Please edit Makefile accordingly if you did not install xQuartz on Mac through homebrew
+$ make
 ## Example usage
 $ ./rez -i test.png -h 480 -w 640 -o testnew.png